mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 ```

 Consult Haddocks for description of `L.space`, `L.lexeme`, and `L.symbol`.
-In short, `L.space` is a helper to quickly put together general-purpose
+In short, `L.space` is a helper to quickly put together a general-purpose
 space-consuming parser.
 We will follow this strategy: *assume no white space
 before lexemes and consume all white space after lexemes*.
 There is a case
 with white space that can be found before any lexeme, but that will be dealt